arielelkin/site_source/articles/easily-sync-and-stream-your-entire-music-collection-using-docker.md

 `-d` starts the container in detached mode.
 This runs the container in the background rather than in the foreground.

-`owncloud:9` is the particular version of owncloud we want.
+`owncloud:9` is the particular version of ownCloud we want.
 This pulls the official ownCloud image from Docker Hub.

-Depending on whether or not you've already pulled owncloud images, running this command should give you an output similar to this:
+Depending on whether or not you've already pulled ownCloud images, running this command should give you an output similar to this:

 ```
 Unable to find image 'owncloud:9' locally